 The CRASH-4 trial will provide reliable evidence about the effects of early IM TXA on intracranial haemorrhage, disability, death, and dementia in older adults with symptomatic mild head injury.
 The main trial will assess the effectiveness of early IM TXA for intracranial haemorrhage in mild head injury by measuring the proportion of patients discharged from the emergency department within 24 hours of arrival, the frequency of intracranial bleeding on CT scan, incidence of inhospital head injury-related death within 48 hours of injury, and incidence of dementia at 1 year.
 We will assess the safety of early IM TXA for mild head injury in older adults by measuring the frequency of adverse events including vascular occlusive events, seizures, pneumonia, and other events in the TXA and placebo groups.
 Cause-specific mortality at 28 days will also be recorded.
-The pilot phase will establish if the SARS-CoV-2 pandemic impacts recruitment and whether alternative procedures are necessary for effective recruitment and data collection.
-The pilot will also test the trial procedures and establish event rates.
+The pilot phase will test the trial procedures and establish baseline event rates.